jeffscottward/JeffScottWard-5-1-2019/README.md

   - send back the specific document
 - what would it return?
   - a JSON blob of attributes of the doc requested
-  - actual file data only needed if viewing the file
+  - actual file data only needed if *viewing* the files in the ui
 - would it accept specific parameters? ```
   - the :id of the requested document
-- NOTE: should be mindful of a user requesting a doc that isn't theirs

 ### POST /upload
 - what does the endpoint do?
-  - allow a user to upload a doc (image file only)
+  - allow a user to upload a doc (image files only)
 - what does it return?
   - Success 200 or some sort of Error response
 - does it accept specific parameters? ```
   - no - for the sake of the demo, its one file only per upload

+## Other Notes
+  - API development is generally out of scope of UI Engineer, I can dabble but 48 hours is tight for the total ask
+  - Most of Day 1 was spent learning a whole new state managment methodolgy -> React Context X React Hooks
+  - Didn't have time to build real functionality - but mocked it in `ExampleServer.js`
+  - The brief was labeled UI/UX - yet there was very little CSS effort.
+  - What role is actually in consideration?
+This is mostly a full stack excercise.